Igbo music

-Igbo music is generally lively, upbeat, and spontaneous which creates a variety of sounds that enables the Igbo people to incorporate music into almost all the facets of their daily lives.
+Igbo music is generally lively, upbeat, and spontaneous, which creates a variety of sounds that enable the Igbo people to incorporate music into almost all facets of their daily lives.
 Some very popular Igbo musical styles are Igbo highlife, Ogene, Igbo gospel.

 History

-When examining the impact that music has on the culture of the Igbo people, one would have to look no further than the earliest accounts of the vast history of Igbo in Nigeria.
+When examining the impact that music has on the culture of the Igbo people, one would have to look no further than the earliest accounts of the vast history of the Igbo in Nigeria.
 Igbo people are speculated to be descendants of the people of the Nok culture that a large area of central Nigeria from 1500 BC to 200 AD.
 The Nok civilization is very popular because of the vast amount of colorful artifacts that they left behind, which include an array of musical instruments some of which on surface examination are somewhat similar to those found in Igbo Ukwu.
 It is not known when the beginnings or first vestiges of Igbo music sprung up.
 However, from the range of traditional lullabies, rhythmic proverbs and poems, work songs and general use of music in day-to-day life, music has influenced.